Inventing Traditions at Auburn

 Vol. I, No. 1, November 7, 1894 issue of the Orange and Blue, the student newspaper of the Alabama Polytechnic Institute, now known as Auburn University.

-The Great Library Tiger Hunt 2023
+The Great Library Tiger Hunt of 2023

 Ralph the stress tigers being hidden around the library